Bunker/pitslamp.com/content/blog/2012-11-22-i-shoot-you-decide.md

 With the end of the year nearing fast, I thought it would be a great moment to start an experiment.
 In the Netherlands there is a system called, pay what you want.
 I heard about it a while ago and I can find myself in a system that does not value time, but perceived worth.

-The idea is that I don&#8217;t set a price but the client decides after receiving the photos, how much they are worth to them.
+The idea is that I don't set a price but the client decides after receiving the photos, how much they are worth to them.
 I find this a very interesting idea and to determine if it would work in the long term, I want to try it out for a while.

 Every portrait shoot booked and photographed between 24th of november and the 24th of december, will be according to this system.
-The package I&#8217;m offering, consists of the following:
+The package I'm offering, consists of the following:

   * a black and white portrait shoot
   * on location (at home, work, in the park, &#8230;)